AdaptableApps/cornerstone/README.md

 Clone that repo on your machine.

-You will need to set the following environment variables in your ~/.bashrc or ~/.zshrc file:
+You will need to set the following environment variables in your Windows environment variable settings:

 - CORNERSTONE_SDK